oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ***Selenium2*** browser automation tool with object oriented API.

-***PhantomJS*** is a headless WebKit scriptable with a JavaScript API.
-It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG.
+***PhantomJS*** is a headless WebKit scriptable with a JavaScript API that is fast and originally supports various web standards, like DOM handling, CSS selector, JSON, Canvas, and SVG.

 ## Conventions

-- **We are not using selectors in scenarios** e.g.
+This section summarizes limitations and agreements that are important for shared test maintenance and use.

+- **Use form mapping instead of selectors in your scenarios** to keep them clear and understandable for people from both technical and nontechnical world.

+  **Don't**:

   ```gherkin
       I fill in "oro_workflow_definition_form[label]" with "User Workflow Test"
       I fill in "oro_workflow_definition_form[related_entity]" with "User"
   ```

-  Why we do so?
-Because it is not readable for end user.
-  Scenarios should be understandable for people from both worlds - technical and nontechnical So, instead we are using form mapping:
+  **Do**:

   ```gherkin
       And I fill "Workflow Edit Form" with:
         | Name                  | User Workflow Test |